Germany: Synagogue attacker sentenced to life in prison | DW | 21.12.2020

 Far-right extremist Stephan B. was found guilty of two murders and more than 50 counts of attempted murder at the end of his 26-day trial.

-Judge Ursula Mertens noted the particular severity of the crimes as she read the sentence.
+Judge Ursula Mertens noted the particular severity of the crimes, repeatedly describing the two murders and the attempted murders as "cowardly" and "cruel."

+She expressed horror at the murder of 20-year-old Kevin S. in the kebab shop.
+"You executed the defenseless Mr. S. in a cowardly manner," she told Stephan B. directly, before comparing the attacker to his victim: "Unlike you, he didn't retreat into his childhood bedroom – he worked, he enjoyed football, he got qualifications."

+Mertens said the defendant would sit in his childhood bedroom at the age of 27, soaking up "crude conspiracy theories" on the internet.
+The judge said she could not blame his family for failing to avert the crimes, but only because they refused to testify.
+But apparently no one tried to disabuse him of his extremist worldview.

-Some 45 survivors had attended the trial as co-plaintiffs and were present for the verdict.
+The defendant occasionally grinned and rolled his eyes as the judge delivered the verdict.
+Some 45 survivors had attended the trial as co-plaintiffs and were present for the sentencing.

-The prosecution had demanded a life sentence as well as preventative detention and an acknowledgement of the gravity of the crime.
-The defense did not challenge the charges, but merely asked for a "fair sentence."

 The attempted attack on the synagogue would have been the worst anti-Semitic atrocity in Germany since the Holocaust.